 the queue directly.

-# this command needs anyway executed via cron or similar task scheduler # it fills the message queue with the necessary tasks, which are then processed by messenger:consume */5 * * * * /your/project/bin/console pimcore:maintenance --async # it's recommended to run the following command using a process control system like Supervisor # please follow the Symfony Messenger guide for a best practice production setup: # https://symfony.com/doc/current/messenger.html#deploying-to-production */5 * * * * /your/project/bin/console messenger:consume pimcore_core pimcore_maintenance --time-limit=300
+# this command needs to be executed via cron or similar task scheduler # it fills the message queue with the necessary tasks, which are then processed by messenger:consume */5 * * * * /your/project/bin/console pimcore:maintenance --async # it's recommended to run the following command using a process control system like Supervisor # please follow the Symfony Messenger guide for a best practice production setup: # https://symfony.com/doc/current/messenger.html#deploying-to-production */5 * * * * /your/project/bin/console messenger:consume pimcore_core pimcore_maintenance pimcore_image_optimize --time-limit=300

 Keep in mind, that the cron job has to run as the same user as the web interface to avoid permission issues (eg.